Cayo Santa Maria, Gardens of the King

-Cayo Santa Maria is part of Buenavista Bay Biosphere, a UNESCO reserve since 2000.
-The Gardens of the King – Cayo Santa Maria is characterised by migratory tarpon fly fishing from March to August.
-It is known by many to be the finest big tarpon fly fishing destination in Cuba.
+Cayo Santa Maria is part of Buenavista Bay Biosphere, a UNESCO reserve since 2000, and offers a wealth of stunning channels, mangroves and flats for the fly fisherman.
+Cayo Santa Maria is characterised by migratory tarpon fly fishing from March to August and is known by many to be the finest big tarpon fly fishing destination in Cuba.
 Nonetheless there are bonefish, barracuda, jacks and other saltwater species.
-Quality of fly fishing has improved as a result of new management concentrating on marine life preservation.
+The quality of fly fishing has improved as a result of new management concentrating on marine life preservation.

-There are new Dolphin Super Skiff with Yamaha 70HP engines, that allow access to every shallow area running dry and fast in transfers between fly fishing spots.
+The Dolphin Super Skiffs with Yamaha 70HP engines, allow access to every shallow area running dry and fast transfers between fly fishing spots.

 Relax in beachfront bungalows

-Both sides have swim up bars, and they both share the buffet in the main building, and the a la carte restaurants on site.
+Both sides have swim up bars, and they share the buffet in the main building, and the a la carte restaurants on site.
 There is also a Grand Village section, which is completely separate.
-For our fishing operation, we´ll use the Spa Suites or Grand Village*, but if your thinking on travel with the family, we could also book the Park suites, that allow kids.

 Explore a stunning area

-Cayo Santa María is a small island off Cuba’s northern coast.
-It’s known for its beaches and water sports.
+Cayo Santa María is a small island off Cuba’s northern coast known for its beaches and water sports.
 Gaviotas Beach, in the northeast, is backed by the lush vegetation of Cayo Santa María Wildlife Refuge, which shelters a large number of birds.
 The central Pueblo La Estrella complex features a handicraft market, restaurants and bars.
-Dolphins and sea lions perform at the Acuario Delfinario Cayo Santa María.